glfw/glfw.github.io/download.md

 <div class="pure-u-1 pure-u-md-15-24" markdown="1">
 This package contains the complete source code with CMake build files, [documentation](docs/latest/), examples and test programs.
-It is the recommended download for all platforms and offers the most control.
+It is the recommended download for all platforms and offers the most options.

-All development is done on GitHub.
-The `master` branch is our integration branch for the next feature release while the `3.3-stable` branch only adds bug fixes for patch releases.
 </div>
 <div class="pure-u-1 pure-u-md-1-24"></div>
 <div class="pure-u-1 pure-u-md-8-24" markdown="1">